yuzadef/BB/Access Control.md

     	- look for a feature that involve other user's participation
     	- E.g: /blog, /imageContribution, /comments, /chatbox
     	- make a request and see if the GUIDs of other users are disclosed

+10. data leakage upon redirect
+	- change userId and gets redirected to /login page
+	- check for disclosed user information in the 302 response page